locka99/cpp-to-rust-book/source_layout/index.md

 ### C\/ C++

-C and C++ code tends to split itself over two kinds of file:
+C and C++ code tends to split itself over two separate kinds of file:

-* Header file \(.h, .hpp, .inl\) contains class definitions, external function signatures, macros, templates, inline functions.
+* The Header file \(.h, .hpp, .inl\) contains class definitions, external function signatures, macros, templates, inline functions.
 Sometimes inline functions get stored in their own file.
 The standard template library C++ headers do not have a file extension.
 Some 3rd party libraries like QT may sometimes omit the extension.
-* Source file \(.c, .cc, .cpp\) contains the implementation of classes and anything private.
-Sometimes C++ will use tricks such as forward class references and Pimpl patterns to keep complex, dependent code out of the header file.
+* The Source file \(.c, .cc, .cpp\) contains the implementation of classes and anything private.
+Sometimes C++ will use tricks such as forward class references and Pimpl patterns to keep complex or dependent code out of the header file.

 Compilers are only interested in source files so what's really happening in most C\/C++ code is that a preprocessor concatenates various header files to the front of the source file according to the \# directives within it and the resulting file is fed to a compiler.